callstack/react-native-slider/README.md

 ---

 ### `inverted`
 Reverses the direction of the slider.
+Default value is false.

 | Type | Required | Platform |
 | ---- | -------- | -------- |